 Babies can hear three months before they are born?

-- On average, the ratio of reprimands, warnings or scolding to praise or encouragement is 12 to 1 for children in low-income families?
+On average, the ratio of reprimands, warnings or scolding to praise or encouragement is 12 to 1 for children in low-income families?

-- A major study showed that by age 2, less-advantaged children were six months behind the highly-advantaged in language processing skills?
+A major study showed that by age 2, less-advantaged children were six months behind the highly advantaged in language processing skills?

 “Looking at the research, I realized a lot of the gaps we struggle to address once children are older are evident by the age of 2,” says Ferguson.
 “We know we are never going to reach everybody through standard programs because capacity is limited, but imagine what could happen if everybody in the community felt a sense of ownership to do their part in helping children thrive.”

-The initiative focuses on five evidence-based parenting and caregiving principles which are scientifically proven ways to promote brain development in young children.
-Moreover, the initiative is designed so every parent, caregiver, family member, friend or citizen can use and share it.
+These principles are scientifically proven ways to promote brain development in young children.
+The initiative is designed so every parent, caregiver, family member, friend or citizen can use and share it.

 Here are the principles:

 Infants thrive when their world seems loving, safe and predictable.
 When you express love and respond to their needs, they learn that they can count on you.
 Showing love and responding helps children learn to manage their feelings and behavior.
 Feeling secure in their relationships gives them the confidence to explore, learn and take on life’s challenges.

-- Talk, Sing and Point.
 From birth, babies are learning language.
 Initially, speech is just sound to a newborn.
 Day by day, they learn that sounds have meaning.
 This process depends on how much people talk to them.
 Talking, singing or pointing to what you are talking about provides clues to the meaning of your words.
 You are providing important information to their brains about how language works.
 As your child develops, talking with them and answering their questions teaches them about the world.

 Becoming good at math begins long before a child enters school.
 Even infants are wired to learn simple math ideas, including small numbers, patterns and making comparisons.
 You don’t need to be a math teacher to prepare your child to be a problem solver.
 You can do fun and simple activities now to build math and thinking skills.

 Movement and play are good for children’s bodies, their coordination, strength and overall health.
 This is how children explore and learn, too.
 Each stage of development brings new opportunities for learning.
 For example, an infant might explore by touching, grasping, chewing or crawling.
 A toddler might explore by walking or climbing.
 Young children are like scientists, curious and excited to explore.

 Reading with young children consistently prepares them to enjoy reading and to do well in school.
 It is never too early to begin reading!
 Stories expose children to words and ideas that they would not otherwise experience.
 Books teach children to use their imaginations, and what they learn about people, places and things can be important building blocks to future success.
 Reading together creates lasting memories.

-Research shows this type of support for early brain growth is a key to stimulating the start in life that all infants and toddlers.
+Research shows this type of support for early brain growth is a key to stimulating a healthy start in life for all infants and toddlers.